-- 1. Settings for the corresponding policies - 2.
-Message recipients (a list of operators or notification groups) - 3.
-Notification methods (email, net send) - 4.
-Outgoing SMTP server (only required for email messages) - 5.
-Settings for the corresponding rules - NOTE: Assign the operator role to personnel who are qualified to receive notification messages.
+- 1. Settings for the corresponding policies

+- 2. Individual recipients or notification groups

+- 3. Notification methods (email, net send)

+- 4. Outgoing SMTP server (only required for email messages)

+- 5. Settings for the corresponding rules

+NOTE: Assign the operator role to personnel who are qualified to receive notification messages.

-Messages can be addressed to individual operators or to notification groups into which operators are organized.
+Messages can be addressed to individual recipients or to notification groups into which recipients are organized.
 For detailed information about notification groups, see Notification Groups below.
 Before you select email as the policy's notification method, ensure that an outgoing SMTP server is specified for the InTrust server that performs real-time monitoring.